FAQ

 Why a runner contract instead of just running my agent automatically?

 A trace is not executable.
 It’s a record of inputs, outputs, and intermediate state-it has no run() function.
-You have to tell whatif how to reconstitute your agent for a single trace, with the proposed config change applied.
+You have to tell whatifd how to reconstitute your agent for a single trace, with the proposed config change applied.
 That’s the runner contract.
 Three options were considered (user-supplied target, framework-specific replay, single-LLM-call replay) and the user-supplied target won on generality.

 Why Pydantic for the contract?